zrothauser/all-in-one-event-calendar/readme.txt

 = Version 2.5.8 =
 * Changed: Now the "Free Event" checkbox in the "Event Cost and Tickets" section is unchecked by default when adding an event.
+* Fixed: API Sign in wasn't refreshing correctly the subscriptions.

 = Version 2.5.7 =
 * Fixed: Exhibition of recurrent events which start date is older than 3 years.